sedelmeyer/cc-pyscript/docs/tutorial.rst

 .. list-table::

    * - ``<package-name>.logger.start_logging(...)``
-     - Set up logging configuration for the ``cc-pydata`` project package
+     - Set up logging configuration for the ``cc-pyscript`` project package
    * - ``<package-name>.logger.logfunc(...)``
      - Decorator wrap function call to provide log information when a function is called